Mildred Scott Olmsted Papers, 1881-1990 (bulk 1907-1990)

 In 1972, Olmsted was presented with the Philadelphia SANE Peace Award, and in 1974, her alma mater Smith College presented her with an honorary doctorate degree, as did Swarthmore College in 1987.
 She was honored on numerous occasions by WILPF and received its first Lifetime Achievement Award in 1986.

 Olmsted resided for most of her life in Rose Valley, Pennsylvania, a suburb of Philadelphia.
-She was a member of the Society of Friends and attended the Providence (Media, PA) Meeting where she served as clerk.
+She was a member of the Society of Friends and attended the Providence (Media, Pennsylvania) Meeting where she served as clerk.
 She was a member of the Philadelphia Yearly Meeting Committee on Reorganization in 1973 and 1974 and also served on the Executive Committee of the Peace Education Committee of the American Friends Service Committee.

 Olmsted died July 2, 1990, at the age of 99.